 While a visit to the interior of the Cathedral is free, you need a ticket for the climb.
 This combined ticket also gives you access to the magnificent Baptistry with its amazing mosaics and marble floor, and the Opera del Duomo Museum, where the original Gates of Paradise are kept.

 INSIDER’S TIP: Remember booking is mandatory.
 Join this Skip-the-Line Tour that includes the climb and close-up views of Brunelleschi’s Dome.
 Your professional guide will explain the history and secrets of the Duomo and lead you to a balcony that is only accessible with a group.

 The second stop is Piazza Signoria, the centre of Florence’s political life and its most handsome square.
 Here you’ll find the town hall, Palazzo Vecchio, with a Medieval fortress-like exterior and a splendid Renaissance interior.
 The Medici resided there in the 16th century and totally restored it to suit their taste.
 Right in front of the entrance, a copy of the statue of David welcomes visitors.

 The Loggia dei Lanzi is a 14th century addition to the square, originally used for public ceremonies.
-Today a collection of statues is hosted under the loggia, from Roman sculptures to 18th.
-The impressive Perseus holding the head of the Medusa is a masterpiece by Renaissance sculptor Cellini.
+Today a collection of statues is hosted under the loggia, from Roman sculptures to 19th century.
+The impressive “Perseus” holding the head of the Medusa is a masterpiece by Renaissance sculptor Cellini.

 INSIDER’S TIP – Would you like to discover the mysterious secrets and hidden rooms of this ancient building?
 Join a Tour of the Secret Passages of the Palazzo Vecchio, and see exclusive sections only accessible with a tour.